Taking out an equity release plan is a major financial commitment, so it’s important to feel confident that it’s a safe option before signing up.

 Provided you use an equity release provider that’s a member of the Equity Release Council (the trade body for the equity release sector), you’ll benefit from a number of additional safeguards.
 It’s essential to use an equity release provider who has signed up to this and follows the Council’s code of conduct.

-The safeguards include members providing a ‘no negative equity’ guarantee.
-This means that if you’re selling your home to settle the debt, you won’t have to repay more than the net proceeds of the sale.
+These safeguards include members having to provide customers with a ‘no negative equity’ guarantee.
+This means that if you’re selling your home to settle the debt, you’ll never have to repay more than the net proceeds of the sale.
 There may be periods when you owe more than the value of the property before it’s sold, but the guarantee gives you this safeguard if it’s going to be sold.
 A provider can never force you to leave your home either.

 The Equity Release Council’s product standards suggest that for lifetime mortgages the rate must be fixed for each release, or if it is variable, that the rate should be capped for the term of the loan.
 You can find more information and search for providers that are members of the Council on its website here.